boramalper/url2id/README.md

 # url2id
-A client-side JavaScript library to extract *standard identifiers* from a given URL.
+A Go library + web server to extract *standard identifiers* from a given URL.

 Intended for *all* scientific literature *only*.